rustformers/llm/README.md

 Yes, but certain fine-tuned models (e.g.
 [Alpaca](https://crfm.stanford.edu/2023/03/13/alpaca.html),
 [Vicuna](https://lmsys.org/blog/2023-03-30-vicuna/),
-[Pygmalion](https://docs.alpindale.dev/)) are more more suited to chat use-cases than so-called "base models".
+[Pygmalion](https://docs.alpindale.dev/)) are more suited to chat use-cases than so-called "base models".
 Here's an example of using the `llm` CLI in REPL (Read-Evaluate-Print Loop) mode with an Alpaca model - note that the [provided prompt format](./examples/alpaca_prompt.txt) is tailored to the model that is being used: